srdjo99/nextjs-jira/README.md

 ##### This is made without external drag&drop library --> using built-in HTML attributes

 I've also used:
-  - MongoDb to store tasks
+  - MongoDb to store data
   - Context API for state management
   - MUI
   - Notistack for displaying notifications